-Have I mentioned yet that I’m married to a picky eater?
+Have I mentioned yet that I’m married to a pick eater?
 I love him dearly – but the man could starve in a grocery store.

-Grant came home from work the other day just as I was taking the last of these cookies out of the oven.
-He is my star-recipe-tester/number-one-critic/most-valued-food-opinion-giver so naturally I asked him to try one – remembering mid-sentence that he doesn’t like nuts, including pistachios (a key ingredient here).
-To my surprise, he not only tried one – he SHOCKINGLY loved it!
+Grant came home from work the other day just as I was taking the last pan of these cookies out of the oven.
+He is my star-recipe-tester/number-one-critic/most-valued-food-opinion-giver so naturally I asked (forced?) him to try one – remembering mid-sentence that he doesn’t like nuts (pistachios are a key ingredient in these!).
+To my shock, he LOVED these.

-These cookies were a staple growing up (thanks mom) and although I regarded them suspiciously at first (basil? in a cookie? with nuts??
+These cookies were a staple growing up (thanks mom!) and although I regarded them suspiciously at first (basil? in a cookie? with nuts??
 Are you nuts?)
-I can promise that they are LEGIT.
+I can promise that these are LEGIT.
 They’re perfectly light and fluffy, with a slight crunch that comes from the pistachios, and they taste fresh and lemony.
 They don’t taste like you’re eating herbs – don’t worry!
 It’s really not weird – Grant would have told me if it was.
 He is, after all, my most trusted recipe critic, and like I mentioned, he really enjoys these.

-Technicallyyyy you’re supposed to use the lemon variety of basil here, but regular basil works in a pinch if you can’t find it (like I couldn’t).
+Technically, you’re supposed to use the lemon variety of basil here, but regular basil works in a pinch if you can’t find it (like I couldn’t).
 Add a touch more lemon to compensate if you’re using regular basil.

 These cookies are the epitome of summer.
-My mom grew her own lemon basil, possibly just so she could make these cookies for us??
-Now, Grant’s and my little porch is home to another basil plant – guess who gave it to us – provider of the star ingredient for these cookies.
+My mom grew (and still grows!) her own lemon basil, possibly just so she can make these cookies for us??
+Now, our little porch is home to another little basil plant – provider of the star ingredient for these cookies.
 Now if you’ll excuse me, I’ll be over here making as many of these as I possibly can before our basil supply runs out or summer ends – whichever comes first.